Prasanna186/python-oops-practice/README.md

 This repository contains my practical practice programs for **Object-Oriented Programming (OOP) in Python**.

-I am building my OOP skills by solving problems step by step, starting with basic classes and objects and gradually moving toward advanced OOP concepts and real-world applications.
+I am learning OOP by solving practical problems step by step, starting from basic classes and objects and progressing toward advanced OOP concepts, object relationships, and real-world system design.

 ## 🎯 Learning Goals

-* Understand OOP concepts practically
+* Understand Python OOP concepts practically
 * Improve Python programming fundamentals
 * Learn how to design classes and objects
+* Understand when to use inheritance and composition
 * Practice writing reusable and maintainable code
+* Strengthen problem-solving skills
 * Prepare for Python technical interviews
-* Learn to solve real-world problems using OOP

 ## 📚 Concepts Covered